savaliyaMonika/monika_repo/README.md

  where $value is the field value we pass.
 Following function is the mutator for user_type field, everytime use create or update the User model with user_type field it will automatically add 'user' string  to the database.

+## Create Refrence of 6 Digit using Observable

+Create Observable and add random_int() on creating method.